 A "statute of limitations" is a state law that sets a time limit on a potential plaintiff's right to bring a lawsuit.
 These deadlines vary depending on the kind of harm you suffered and/or the kind of case you want to file.

 As is true in most states, the statute of limitations that affects car accident lawsuits in Michigan is the same as the larger one that applies to all personal injury cases.
 Specifically, Michigan Compiled Laws section 600.5805 gives you three years to file a lawsuit over most physical injuries.

-In plain English, that means an injury claim arising from any accident or incident must be filed within three years.
-So, whether the claim is made by a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian, you have three years to take your case to court, and the "clock" starts running on the date of the accident.
-But keep in mind that if someone dies as a result of the accident and their family wants to file wrongful death lawsuit, the deadline is still three years, but the "clock" starts on the date of the person's death, which can be different from the date of the accident.
+Whether you've been injured as a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian, you have three years to take your case to court, and the "clock" starts running on the date of the accident.
+If someone dies as a result of the accident and their family wants to file wrongful death lawsuit, the deadline is still three years, but the "clock" starts on the date of the person's death, which can be different from the date of the accident.